Download the Guidelines

 Formats alone however, include as part of their specifications, multiple parameters, features and tools which can be used in a myriad of combinations to generate content binaries.
 In this document, the notion of a Format Profile is introduced to identify a particular suitable combination of format parameters which define a way for representing content binaries.
 A format like MPEG-2 for example, can have multiple profiles depending on selections for the companion audio, the system-layer multiplexing specifications, allowed frame resolutions, allowed aspect ratios, allowed bit rates, etc.

 This document provides a list of Format Profiles for image, audio, and AV formats defined for use in DLNA devices.
 For each particular format profile, this document defines a Profile ID text token to be used during the DLNA media discovery and media transfer operations.
 The Profile ID is exposed in a server's Content Directory Service (CDS) to signal potential networked players or renderers the existence of a content item with particular coding and compression features defined precisely by the item's Profile ID.
-This document also describes the uses of Format Profiles which define media collections and printer XHTML documents.
+This document also describes the uses of Format Profiles which define media collections.

 The number of potential combinations for suitable profiles becomes large rather quickly, as evidenced by the long profile lists observed in the different clauses and sub clauses of this document.
 Consequently, this document introduces the notion of mandatory profiles, supported by all devices, as a means to provide baseline content interoperability in the home.
 Servers will be capable of exposing and transferring mandatory profiles while players and renderers will be capable of decoding and rendering the mandatory profiles.